 Adal shook his head a single, curt time.

 In the end, it was the guns that winnowed them down.
 Which wasn’t much of a surprise.
-In a province this poor, firearms were a luxury of title-holders and the rich.
-And there weren’t many of those.
+In a province this poor, firearms were a luxury of title-holders or the rich, of which there were few.

 Two remained: Calay and Gaz, a pair from the northern coast who’d traveled down together.
 Sellswords who knew their way around both flintlocks and the newer cartridge models.
 Calay had experience as a medic—and the kit to prove it—and Gaz… well, Gaz was the gigantic one.
 Riss was unsure exactly what she’d encounter in the marsh, so a muscle-packed schooner of a man seemed a wise option.